varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ## OS Virtualisation

 - In addition to manually separate priviledges using the OS's mechanisms we can:
-  - Abstract away the the OS systematicalle
+  - Abstract away the the OS system calls
     - OS virtualization(Docker, FreeBSD..)
   - Abstract away hardware:
     - Full virtualization: run different ISA